cjw-network/cjwpublish1411/README.md

 2. login as root

-3. Install demo mysql database and user and setup all symlinks in the process you will ask for your root mysql user to create the database
+3. Install demo mysql database: 'ez1411_cjwpublish' and mysql user: 'cjwpublish' pwd: 'cjwpublish' and setup all symlinks in the process you will ask for your root mysql user to create the database

         cd cjwpublish1411/src/Cjw/SiteCjwpublishBundle
         sh install.sh